Each and all IEML USL (Uniform Semantic Locators) are built from the words of the language.

 The initiator does not have any role’s auxiliary.

 - The inter-actant corresponds to the object in classical grammar.
 It answers the question « what ? ».
 It also plays the role of medium in the relationship between the initiator and the recipient.

 The inter-actant does not have any role’s auxiliary.

 - The recipient is the beneficiary (or victim) of a process.
 It answers the questions « for whom, to whom, and against whom ? ».

 The recipient does not have any role’s auxiliary.

 - The cause (broadly defined) answers the question « why ? ».
 It specifies the logical, material and formal determinations.
 It describes the actors that have not been specified by the initiator, the inter-actant or the recipient: media, instruments, effects, consequences.
 It may also specify methods, rules, laws, reasons, points of view, conditions and contracts.

 A root-cause relationship is specified by an auxiliary of the following paradigm.

 - E:M:.d.+M:O:.- (causes, determinations)

 - Time answers the question « when ? ».
-It indicates the moment in the past, present, or future and gives clues as to anteriority, posteriority, duration, date, frequency.
+It indicates a moment in the past, present, or future that gives clues as to anteriority, posteriority, duration, date, frequency.